 The Plan is a defined contribution plan designed to provide participants with a systematic method of savings and at the same time enable such participants to benefit from contributions made to the Plan by Cummins Inc. and Affiliates (collectively, the "Company").
-Eligible employees are salaried and non-bargaining hourly employees of the Company.
+Eligible employees are bargaining unit employees of the Company.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").